-Part One: Safeguarding Policy

-1.0 Introduction

-Safeguarding and promoting the welfare of children is defined as

-- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

-Children includes everyone under the age of 18.

-Please note that this policy and the statutory guidance behind it will now also be applicable to government funded post 16 Education; 16-19 Academies, Special Post-16 institutions and Independent Training Providers, who are now required to have regard to KCSiE following the enactment of The Education and Training (Welfare of Children) Act 2021.
+Part One: Safeguarding Policy Description Part One: Safeguarding Policy 1.0 Introduction Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment preventing impairment of children's mental and physical health or development ensuring that children are growing up in circumstances consistent with the provision of safe and effective care taking action to enable all children to have the best outcomes Children includes everyone under the age of 18.
+Please note that this policy and the statutory guidance behind it will now also be applicable to governmentfunded post 16 Education; 16-19 Academies, Special Post-16 institutions and Independent Training Providers, who are now required to have regard to KCSiE following the enactment of The Education and Training (Welfare of Children Act 2021.
 KCSiE now states that 'college' includes providers of post 16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended): 16-19 Academies, Special Post-16 institutions and Independent Training Providers.

-Please refer to KCSiE Part One Safeguarding information for all staff

-What school and college staff should know and do - A child centred and coordinated approach to safeguarding Description

-This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
-We believe that:

-- Our children have the right to be protected from harm, abuse and neglect - Our children have the right to experience their optimum mental and physical health - Every child has the right to an education and children need to be safe and to feel safe in school - Children need support that matches their individual needs, including those who may have experienced abuse - Our children have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children should be encouraged to respect each other's values and support each other - Our children have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Please refer to KCSiE Part One Safeguarding information for all staff What school and college staff should know and do - A child centred and coordinated approach to safeguarding This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
+We believe that: Our pupils have the right to be protected from harm, abuse and neglect Our pupils have the right to experience their optimum mental and physical health Every child has the right to an education and pupils need to be safe and to feel safe in school pupils need support that matches their individual needs, including those who may have experienced abuse Our pupils have the right to express their views, feelings and wishes and voice their own values and beliefs Our pupils have the right to be support each other's values and support each other's values and support each other Our pupils have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
-Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours

-All staff and visitors have an important role to play in safeguarding children and protecting them from abuse and considering when mental health may become a safeguarding issue.
+Including consideration of when mental health needs may become a safeguarding need.
+Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), the enactment of The Education and Training (Welfare of Children) Act 2021.
+KCSiE now states that 'college' includes providers of post 16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended): 16-19 Academies, Special Post-16 institutions and Independent Training Providers.
+Please refer to KCSiE Part One Safeguarding information for all staff What school and college staff should know and do - A child centred and coordinated approach to respect each other's values and support each other Our pupils have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Our school will ensure clear systems and processes are in place to enable identification of these needs.
+Including consideration of when mental health needs may become a safeguarding need.
+Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, discriminatory views and risk-taking behaviours All staff and visitors have an important role to play in safeguarding pupils and protecting them from abuse and considering when mental health may become a safeguarding issue.